dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 ## `Never` Return Type

-`Never` is used as a return type of functions that unconditionally throw an error, traps, or otherwise do not terminate normally.
+`Never` is used as a return type of functions that unconditionally throw an error, traps, or otherwise, do not terminate normally.
 Those kinds of functions do not actually return, they **never** return.

 Among five terminating functions only `preconditionFailure(_:file:line)` and `fatalError(_:file:line)` return `Never` because only those two functions unconditionally stop program execution therefore never return.